 Ideal car seats if you do not have to constantly remove them from car to car or car to home.
 They are a much larger seat designed to protect your baby from newborn to 4 years approximately.
 The car seat is used rearward facing when using for a baby up to 9kgs.
 The car seat can be used forward facing once the baby has reached 9 to 13kg weight.
 Baby does not have to be forward facing until they are 13 kgs.
 It is important to check that this style of child car seat is compatible with your vehicle when fitted forward AND rearward facing.
-You must never leave baby asleep unattended in any car.

 Forward-facing child seat

 Group 1: for children weighing 9-18 kgs (20-40 lbs) approximately from 9 months – 4 years.